-[±] The authors would like to thank Brian Cheffins, Chi Shunyu, George Dallas, Gen Goto, Jill Fisch, Jennnifer Hill, Virginia Harper Ho, Jedidiah Kroncke, Guo Li, Hong Yanrong, Mariana Pargendler, Elizabeth Pollman, and Wentong Zheng for providing valuable feedback which have benefited this article.
-We would also like to thank participants at the Asian Corporate Law Forum (ACLF) at Singapore Management University (SMU) and a research seminar at Peking University Law School for providing valuable opportunities to present and develop this research.
-We are also grateful to the SMU Centre for Commercial Law in Asia (CCLA) for providing support and funding for this research.
-We are also grateful to Ruan Xiao, Chi Yimeng, Cai Chenxin, Wu Xiaowei and Lu Jing at the Guanghua School of Law Zhejiang University and Nichelle Chua Jia Yu and Ruge Wang at SMU YPHSL for their excellent research assistance.
+[±] The authors would like to thank Brian Cheffins, Chi Shunyu, George Dallas, Gen Goto, Jill Fisch, Jennifer Hill, Virginia Harper Ho, Geneviève Helleringer, Hong Yanrong, Jedidiah Kroncke, Guo Li, Mariana Pargendler, Elizabeth Pollman, Javier Paz Valbuena, and Wentong Zheng for providing valuable feedback which have benefited this article.
+We would also like to thank participants at the Inaugural Asian Corporate Law Forum (ACLF) at Singapore Management University (SMU), the Oxford Business Law Workshop Series at University of Oxford, Faculty of Law, and a research seminar at Peking University Law School for providing valuable opportunities to present and develop this research.
+We are grateful to the SMU Centre for Commercial Law in Asia (CCLA) for providing support and funding for this research.
+We are also grateful to Ruan Xiao, Chi Yimeng, Cai Chenxin, Wu Xiaowei and Lu Jing at the Guanghua School of Law Zhejiang University and Darren Ang, Nichelle Chua Jia Yu, Bernice Ng, Ruge Wang and Christine Liu at SMU YPHSL for their excellent research assistance.
 Any errors remain our own.